Updated:

 Figure 5: Welding.

-Picture of a truss that was used on top of the glass in the main facade
+Picture of a truss that was used on top of the glass in the main façade

 Secondary and primary beams

-Figure 8: Secondary and primary beams12
+Figure 8: Secondary and primary beams

 Showroom construction

 The steel components that were used to construct the showroom were either joined using butt or by fillet welding.
 Fillet welding (figure 8) is the method used to join triangular cross-section of two surfaces by welding them at right angles to each other just as in a lap joint.
 The Butt-jointing (figure 9) is a square plain joint that is located between two members.
 In Butt jointing, the contact surfaces are cut at right angles to the faces of the pieces.
-The two pieces are fitted squarely against each other rather than being lapped13.
+The two pieces are fitted squarely against each other rather than being lapped.

 Image showing two pieces of metal after being fillet-welded together